AlexConnolly/NetQuota/README.md

 # NetQuota
-Allows you to implement lightweight quota on top of your .NET application.
+Allows you to implement lightweight quotas on top of your .NET application.

 Start by adding the quota store and identifier services in your Program.cs: